Open-LinaOS-Foundation/LinaOS/Documentation/filesystems/proc.rst

 ------------------------

-This documentation is  part of a soon (or  so we hope) to be  released book on the SuSE  Linux distribution.
-As  there is  no complete documentation  for the /proc file system and we've used  many freely available sources to write these chapters, it  seems only fair  to give the work  back to the  Linux community.
+This documentation is  part of a soon (or  so we hope) to be  released book on the SuSE  LinaOS distribution.
+As  there is  no complete documentation  for the /proc file system and we've used  many freely available sources to write these chapters, it  seems only fair  to give the work  back to the  LinaOS community.
 This work is  based on the 2.2.*  kernel version and the  upcoming 2.4.*.
 I'm afraid it's still far from complete, but we  hope it will be useful.
 As far as we know, it is the first 'all-in-one' document about the /proc file system.
 It